 Kiss your eardrums goodbye!
 This will be one of the most rock and roll events of the year.
 It’s always a madhouse when Radkey stops by.
 The trio of brothers are known for their furiously fast punk ballads.
 When they’re not busy touring the world, they stick close to Kansas City.
 They’ll be tearing up the stage at the Bottleneck with glam rockers Wick & The Tricks, The Many Colored Death, and The Sluts.

 The Bottleneck, September 27

 Believe us when we tell you that when Reverend Horton Heat comes to town, it’s an absolute SCENE.
 The popular rockabilly group will once again return to The Bottleneck (and will likely, once again, sell the show out good and early).
-Be sure to polish up your dancing shows and pile your hair up high.
+Be sure to polish up your dancing shoes and pile your hair up high.
 They’re hitting Lawrence with The Delta Bombers.